ibm-cloud-docs/vpc/lb-ts-maintenance-pending.md

 * Recovery activities
 * Load balancer failover
-* Upgrades to address vulnerabilities and appllication of security patches
+* Upgrades to address vulnerabilities and application of security patches

 The `maintenance_pending` state will resolve once the associated maintenance activity completes.
 {: tsResolve}